manasdesai/WeatherLMM/TRAINING_GUIDE.md

 ```

 ### Image Not Found Errors
+- **Automatic handling**: The training script automatically filters out samples with missing images during dataset initialization
-- Verify image paths in manifest CSV are correct
+- If you see many filtered samples, verify image paths in manifest CSV are correct
 - Check `--image_base_dir` matches your actual image directory
 - Ensure images follow naming pattern: `{variable}_{init_time}_{lead_time}_{date}.1.png`
+- The script will print how many samples were filtered: `"Filtered out X samples with missing images..."`
+- Only valid samples (with all 12 images present) are used for training

 ### Manifest Format Issues
 The script supports two manifest formats: